nusrobomaster/nusrobomaster.github.io/docs/nav-teams/rekT.Robotics.md

 6. A “carousel” like system with slanted base leading to the feeding system in the bottom of hopper to feed projectiles to the turret.
 Bullets will be fired by feeding the gun with projectiles to ensure continuous fire rate.

-7. A cone to be placed over the rotating mechanism to direct the projectiles into the firing mechanism.
+7. A cone-shaped gear to be placed over the rotating mechanism to direct the projectiles into the firing mechanism.

 8. The feeding system will be mounted in the centre of rotation for all axis of gimbal (i.e. axis of yaw and axis of pitch) to allow for rotation along both axis of gimbal.
 Each connection will be sleeved into each other to ensure unobstructed path for projectiles and all joints to be fit with rollers to ensure smooth movement.